- How Can I Improve My Prostate Health?

-Better prostate health and healthier urine flow require weight loss if you’re overweight or obese.
-However, if you’re within normal weight range, you may want to maintain that “status.”
+Achieving better prostate health and a healthier urine flow require weight loss if you’re overweight or obese.

-Weight management isn’t a mission impossible.
-The combination of a well-balanced diet and regular physical activity is the crucial component of successful weight loss.
-Keep in mind that weight management also calls for wiser lifestyle choices.
+A combination of a well-balanced diet and regular physical activity is the crucial component of successful weight loss.

-Studies show that stress can speed up the development of prostate cancer.
-Stress can also worsen benign prostate enlargement symptoms, such as having trouble empty the bladder and other urinary symptoms.
+Studies show that stress can speed up the development of prostate cancer and worsen BPH symptoms, such as having trouble emptying the bladder and other urinary symptoms.

-Moreover, high levels of stress hormone cortisol lower testosterone levels.
+Moreover, high levels of the stress hormone cortisol lower testosterone levels.
 Decreased testosterone harms prostate health.

 Smoking is an unhealthy habit that can harm your prostate.
-Current smokers are at a higher risk of fatal prostate cancer.
-Why does this happen?
-Smoking affects every cell in the body.
+Current smokers are at a higher risk of fatal prostate cancer because smoking affects every cell in the body.

 As a result, smoking can contribute to prostate enlargement and urinary tract symptoms.
-Therefore, important cancer prevention measure to consider stopping smoking.
+Therefore, an important cancer prevention measure to consider is stopping smoking.

 Visit your doctor regularly, especially if you suspect that you have cancer.
-The doctor will order the PSA test and other diagnostic approaches, such as a prostate biopsy, to detect any abnormalities.
+The doctor will order the PSA test and other diagnostic approaches to detect any abnormalities.